 The project is controlled by the Python program developed on Mu editor.
 Mu editor is a simple code editor that works with Adafruit CircuitPython boards, including Raspberry Pi Pico, and on most operating systems, including Windows and Linux.
 CircuitPython is based on Python programming language and is easy to understand.

 Both Mu and CircuitPython are required for this project.
-Mu editor can be downloaded from https://codewith.mu and then installed using instructions given at link.
+Mu editor can be downloaded from https://codewith.mu and then installed using instructions given at the link.
 After installing Mu editor, run it and you will see the window shown in Fig. 3.

 CircuitPython version 7.1.1 was used during testing of this project.
 CircuitPython board requires a bootloader called UF2 (USB flashing format) that makes installing and updating CircuitPython a quick and easy process.
 Download the most recent version of CircuitPython bootloader .UF2 file from click this link.